-It’s Friday night at the Restaurant.
-As the owner of this buzzing social phenomenon you smile at the sight of bustling waiters and the line of patrons at the door just waiting to experience the fine dining your restaurant is
+It’s Friday night at the restaurant.
+As the owner of this buzzing social phenomenon you smile at the sight of bustling waiters and the line of patrons at the door just waiting to experience the fine dining your restaurant is famous for.

 If this experience sounds familiar to you, you may also be considering this seemingly formidable problem of inefficient throughput.

 How much money is walking out your door?